 anxiety."
 Therefore, R. Giuliani convinced voters in the state of South

-Carolina, USA "needs to become even stronger militarily
+Carolina, US "needs to become even stronger militarily"

-foresees the mobilization of Western intelligence agencies.
+anticipates the mobilization of Western intelligence services.
 According to RIA

-News, the employees of the center are experienced experts in the field
+News, the center's employees are experienced experts in the field

 intelligence and business, and its services are used by hundreds of large firms,